linhos/udacity-myreads/README.md

 ## How to install

 Installing the software is very simple.
-You should only have npm and yarn installed on your system.
+You should only have [npm](https://docs.npmjs.com/) and [yarn](https://yarnpkg.com/en/docs) installed on your system.

 Once done, clone the project and within the project folder execute the following commands:

-Npm install - to install the necessary dependencies
+npm install - to install the necessary dependencies

-Yarn start - to start the project
+yarn start - to start the project

+visit the page localhost:3000